Fabxx/LCL/README.md

 - RPCS3 Launcher is currently unusable because when creating a playlist you can't filter by `EBOOT.BIN` which is what the emulator currently requires.
 Until it supports iso/chd or any usable format to filter the extension search, it is not possible to create a playlist.

+- Some emulators might have multiple exes with the same name, rename/move/delete the executable that you don't need.